ruiying-ocean/blog/content/posts/2023-12-29-cenozoic-climate-and-astronomical-forcing/index.md

 这些机制反映了水循环（18O）和碳循环（13C）的复杂交互作用。

 ## Cenozoic climate evolution

+> What is climate?
+Climate is the general weather over a long period (> 30 years).
+This can include temperature, humidity, pressure, wind, precipitation, and any other weather condition.
+In a broader term, it includes the state of several components: including the atmosphere, hydrosphere, cryosphere, lithosphere and biosphere.

 ### Warmhouse (66-56 Ma; 47-34 Ma)
 since the EOT, antarctic ice sheet gradually appeared.
 The opening of drake passage (~33 Ma) allows the appearance of ACC that blocks the heat transport; The Antarctic glaciation also initialised AABW due to brine injection.